JSAbrahams/mamba/doc/grammar.md

   `indent`'s before the block
 * The same holds for every new `when-case` in a `when`

-A `maybe-expr` is used in a situation where an expression is required,  but we cannot know in advance whether it will be an expression or statement without type checking the program.
+A `expression` is used in a situation where an expression is required, but we cannot know in advance whether it will be an expression or statement without type checking the program.
 `expr-or-stmt` may be used when it does not matter whether it is an expression or statement.